-Water filtration is a general term that refers to any type of system or process that is used to filter out particles and/or pollutants from water.
-It doesn't necessarily need to be a purifier in order to make the cut.
-Anything that removes any amount of particles, sediment, bacteria and/or just removes the chlorine taste, can be called water filtration.
+Water filtration is a general term that refers to any system or process that is used to filter out particles and pollutants from water.
+It doesn't necessarily need to be a purifier to make the cut.
+Anything that removes any amount of particles, sediment, bacteria and removes the chlorine taste, can be called water filtration.
 If it has a filter of any type, it's a filtration system.

 The term incorporates home filter systems, as well as much larger scale municipal or public water treatment plants.
 Some appliances are also designed with water filtration features such as refrigerator models which come with onboard filtered water/ice or freestanding water cooler/dispensers.

 There are many different types of water filters available, and your buying decisions will be influenced by the present condition of your water.
 If it's not potable, you'll need a process to remove or destroy harmful bacteria, minerals, and pollutants for starters.
 Your local water expert is the best professional to help you evaluate your choices.

 Once water testing has confirmed what is in your water, you will be given remedy options to make your drinking water safe (potable).
 Installation requirements and costs will be discussed, based on needs and whether you own your home or not.
 Today, there are many choices, and these systems are much more affordable than they were a decade ago.

 Water does not need to qualify as not being potable, to benefit from some filtration system.
 One of the biggest consumer concerns is the chlorine taste left by town water treatment plants.
 It's a necessary evil that results from measures taken to make your drinking water safe.
 You can, however, add an economical and simple filter system to reduce that if you wish to.